suyashcjoshi/cross-ref-data/README.md

 6. Created : Date of creation
 7. URL : URL

-Read more about cross-ref api:

 ## To Run the Node App, execute the commands.
-For database, you need to install them seperately (steps coming soon)

 - npm install
 - node app.js

+Note: For database setup, you need to install them seperately.
+More info to be added soon.